 During drug and alcohol evaluations, you can expect to:

-Be asked to participate in a drug and alcohol evaluation.
-After the assessment, the team will develop a treatment plan tailored to your specific needs.
+- Be asked to participate in a drug and alcohol questionnaire.
+After the assessment, the clinician will provide a report that includes recommendations or a treatment plan tailored to your specific needs.
+This may range from no recommendations, to online education, to indvidual outpatient therapy, to a more robust intensive program or inpatient program.

-If you’re struggling with addiction, a substance abuse assessment can be the first step on your journey to recovery.
+If you’re struggling with harmful substance use or an addiction, a substance abuse assessment can be the first step on your journey to recovery.

 Why Should You Go Through A Substance Abuse Assessment?

-A drug and alcohol assessment is a way for your counselor to understand your substance use.
+A telehealth or online drug and alcohol assessment is a way for your counselor to understand your substance use.
 By asking you questions about drug or alcohol use, they can better understand what is happening in your life.

 This type of assessment can also help determine if you have a substance use disorder.
 A substance use disorder is a medical condition.
-People with a substance use disorder may experience a change in their behavior.
+People with a substance use disorder may experience a change in many behaviors; gradually or suddenly.
 This can lead to social issues, health problems, and financial problems.

-It’s OK to feel nervous before your substance use assessment.
-It’s essential to prepare for your assessment to get the most accurate results.
-Here are a few things you can do to prepare:
+It is normal to feel nervous before your substance use assessment.
+It is important to prepare for your assessment to ensure accurate results.
+Here are a few steps you can take to prepare:

 Why Is A Substance Abuse Assessment Important?